opencomputeproject/onie/docs/user-guide/index.rst

   :scale: 75
   :align: center
   :alt: Switch and Web Server on Same L2 Network with DHCP Server

+  Switch and Web Server on Same L2 Network with DHCP Server

 The DHCP server provides the following information: